cloudflightio/cloudflight-libsonnet/docs/modules/java_application.md

 # Java Applications

-Even though not strictyl a module, this library contains a lot of utility functions to help you deploy Java applications.
+Even though not strictly a module, this library contains a lot of utility functions to help you deploy Java applications.
 This page contains some ways these functions can be used.